 The Extensible 3D (X3D) Graphics Working Group forms the core of the working groups within the Web3D Consortium.
 It is responsible for the development of specification of core technologies for the X3D suite of Specifications, and the integration of the specifications for non-core technologies and coordinating the technical aspects of all Web3D working group efforts.
-The to X3D Graphics Standards: Specification Relationships graphic nicely illustrates the interaction and relationships between the various X3D specifications.
+The X3D Graphics Standards: Specification Relationships graphic nicely illustrates the interaction and relationships between the various X3D specifications.

 Interest in augmented reality, improvements in audio and visual fidelity, and new encodings including JSON and streaming binary are driving the development of the next revision of the standard.
-The Working Group is looking for people to help with these and other technical fields in creating the X3D V3.4 standard.
+The Working Group is looking for people to help with these and other technical fields in creating the X3D V4.0 standard.

 The wide-spead adoption of WebGL in all browsers is driving X3D into the future.
-The next generation of X3D (V4.0) will be embeded in the browser and support full interaction with the web page.
-It will include all of the features of X3D that are currently available through V3.4 plus new rendering, interaction, and device support all running in your browser, whether it is on your desktop or your phone.
+The next generation of X3D (V4.0) will be embedded in the browser and support full interaction with the web page.
+It will include all of the features of X3D that are currently available plus new rendering, interaction, and device support all running in your browser, whether it is on your desktop or your phone.
 In addition to X3D continuing to work in non-browser environments.

 X3D V3.3 is complete and formalization is being finalized under the ISO process.
 It contains significant enhancements and capabilities from the original V3.0, including shaders, geo-spatial handling, 3D volume rendering, and 2D geometry.

-The standards currently comprise the following documents
+The standards currently comprise the following documents:

 |Scene Access Interface||19775-2|